HirdyanshB/GoogleKeepClone/README.md

 # Google Keep Clone

-A simple Google Keep clone built with React.js, allowing users to create, view, and delete notes with titles and descriptions.
+A Google Keep clone built with React.js, allowing users to create, view, and delete notes with titles and descriptions.

 ## Features

 - Add notes with a title and description
 - Delete existing notes
-- Responsive design for optimal viewing on different devices
+- Responsive mobile-first design for optimal viewing on different devices

 ## Technologies Used